MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 > [!NOTE]
 > There is a known issue in 7.3.0-preview.1 - Alpine Linux packages are missing the
 > `powershell.config.json` file, causing experimental features to be disabled by default.
-For details,
+For
-> see Issue #16636.
+> details, see Issue #16636.

 PowerShell 7.3 introduces the following experimental features:

 - [PSCleanBlock][exp-clean] - Adds `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup
+- [PSStrictModeAssignment][strict] - Adds the **StrictMode** parameter to `Invoke-Command` to allow specifying strict mode when invoking command locally.

 For more information about the Experimental Features, see [Using Experimental Features][exp].